1. Could be used against you in a court of law if not followed correctly.

 4. Select your font - don’t worry about formatting while you write, and

-5. Decide on printing (Officeworks: $10-$60 for them to print in the colour book version) verse electronic media (PDF files: Free, however many crew struggle to digest/remember in this format).
+5. Decide on printing - Officeworks: $10-$60 for them to print in the colour book version.
+Verse electronic media - PDF files:

 Starting tips, read more...